anjo-ux/qna-atlas/replit.md

 ## Recent Changes

 ### December 07, 2025
+- **Auto-Save Test Responses**:
+  - Each answer selection now auto-saves immediately to the database
+  - Added `saveResponse` mutation with retry logic to useTestSessions hook
+  - Responses are saved in real-time as users answer questions, not just at test end
+  - Batch-save fallback remains in handleFinishTest as a safety reconciliation
 - **Test Response Database Persistence**:
   - Fixed test completion to properly save all responses to PostgreSQL database
   - Added `testSessionId` to response payloads for linking responses to test sessions